 Redistributive social expenditures vary greatly across nations.
-In the developed countries, total social expenditures as a percent of GDP (in 1998) ranged from 15% in the United States to 26% in the United Kingdom to over 30% in Sweden (OECD 2002a).2 The available evidence (Smeeding 2002b) indicates that social expenditures as a fraction of total government spending in OECD nations range from 0.67 in Australia to 0.90 in Denmark and Sweden.
-That is, 67 to 90 percent of all government spending is made up of redistributive cash or in-kind benefits.3 Thus, the topic of social expenditure is about most of what most governments actually do.
+In the developed countries, total social expenditures as a percent of gross domestic product (GDP) (in 1998) ranged from 15 per cent in the United States to 26 per cent in the United Kingdom to over 30 per cent in Sweden (Organization for Economic Co-operation and Development, OECD, 2002a).2 The available evidence (Smeeding, 2002b) indicates that social expenditures as a fraction of total government spending in OECD nations range from 0.67 in Australia to 0.90 in Denmark and Sweden.
+That is, 67 to 90 per cent of all government spending is made up of redistributive cash or in-kind benefits.3 Thus, the topic of social expenditure is mainly about what most governments actually do.